0x6e66/raytracer/documentation.md

 ---
 ### (Optional) Object material: specular transmission (30 points)

-The change of direction of light without a change in color is accomplished by setting the right values when creating a material.
-There is no different way of handling such internal refractions than regular refraction.
+The change of the direction of light without a change in color is accomplished by setting the right values when creating a material.
+There is no different way of handling such internal refractions than regular refraction in code.
 An example for the material *glass* can be found in preset 4.

 ---
 ### (Optional) Lights (30 points)